1793

 Opening of the

-Naturalium, a new permanent exhibition devoted entirely to biodiversity.
-In symbiosis with the Museum's various animal areas (Jardin zoologique, Aquarium, Insectarium, La Petite Ferme and Noctarium), the Naturalium raises awareness among young and old alike of the wealth of biodiversity, both local and international, the importance of its ongoing evolution, the threats to environments and species, and the actions taken to safeguard them.
+Naturalium, which presents a new permanent exhibition entirely devoted to biodiversity.
+Working in harmony with the Museum's various animal areas (Zoological Garden, Aquarium, Insectarium, Small Farm, and Noctarium), the Naturalium raises awareness among young and old alike about the richness of local and international biodiversity, the importance of its ongoing evolution, the threats to habitats and species, and the actions being taken to protect them.

 2021

-Renovation of the Aquarium, to showcase the various aquatic ecosystems of the Doubs, and the remarkably diverse flora and fauna they harbor.
+Renovation of the Aquarium to showcase the various aquatic ecosystems of the Doubs River and the remarkably diverse flora and fauna they are home to.